ssliwinski07/Python-OpenAI.API/README.md

 2. Creating services for each API method to separate api logic and make the code more maintainable. - ✅ done for `ApiKeyService` class
 3. Services will be implemented using production and mock versions to test the code + base services to work as interfaces that can be implemented in production/mock services. - ✅ done
 4. API classes will use dependency injection to get services from the container - package `injector` - ✅ done for `ApiKeyApi` class
+5. Adding more maintainable error handling - 🛠️ in progress (partially done for `ApiKeyApi` and `ApiKeyService`)

 # Installation